narf9995/Raccoonteurs-Racketeers/Grandkit-Info.md

 ### 5.2.2.
 Partners

 This variation is for groups with an even number of players.
 You can either let players pick pairs or randomize the process.
-For random selection, the GM rolls 1D6; Even=Left &
-Odd=Right, 1&2=1, 3&4=2, 5&6=3.
-The GM, after shifting 1-3 seats in
+For random selection, the GM rolls 1D6; Even=Left & Odd=Right, 1&2=1, 3&4=2, 5&6=3.
-the direction denoted by the roll, counts aloud around the table up to half the total number of players twice after.
+The GM, after shifting 1-3 seats in the direction denoted by the roll, counts aloud around the table up to half the total number of players twice after.
 Each player has to remember their number.
 The other player with the same number as you is your partner.
 At this point, each set of partners may roll on the Random Chain Gang Affiliation chart.

 ### 5.2.3.
-Alternate Play-Style: Survival
+Alternate Play-Style Concept: Survival

-This variation is intended for larger groups and long running games.
+This variation concept is intended for larger groups and long running games.
 They will have personal goal defined by each player individually and a group goal defined by their Chain Gang based on the stats at the time.
 There are 4 statistics relevant to your Chain Gang: